dzenbot/DZNPhotoPickerController/README.md

 ```

 ### Step 3
-Calling a UIPhotoPickerController is very similar to calling UIImagePickerController:
+Instantiating a DZNPhotoPickerController is very similar to instantiate a UIImagePickerController object:
 ```
 DZNPhotoPickerController *_controller = [[DZNPhotoPickerController alloc] init];
 _controller.allowsEditing = YES;